Custom component - CustomComponent

 • methods:

-• getValue() - retrieves the current value of the component
+• getValue() - retrieves the component's current value

-• setValue(value) - sets the current value of the component
+• setValue(value) - sets the component's current value

-• querySelector(query) - returns the DOM element of the component that matches the selector.
+• querySelector(query) - returns the DOM element of the component that matched the selector.

-• putData(key, value) - sets a specified value (value) under the key (key) in the component's data map - client-side only (browser)
+• putData(key, value) - sets a specified value (value) under the key (key) in the component data map - client-side only in the browser

-• saveData(key, value) - sets a specified value (value) under the key (key) in the component's data map - also on the server side
+• saveData(key, value) - sets a specified value (value) under the key (key) in the component data map - also on the server side

-• getData(key) - retrieves the value stored under the key (key) in the component's data map
+• getData(key) - retrieves the value stored under the key (key) in the component data map

-• translate(key) - returns a translation from the translations map
+• translate(key) - returns the translation from the translations map

 • clean() - cleans the scope object when it is no longer used by the CustomComponent

-• callServiceProxy(serviceName, params) - allows calling ServiceProxy and ScriptService synchronously
+• callServiceProxy(serviceName, params) - allows calling ServiceProxy and ScriptService services synchronously

-• callServiceProxyAsync(serviceName, params) - allows calling ServiceProxy and ScriptService asynchronously
+• callServiceProxyAsync(serviceName, params) - allows calling ServiceProxy and ScriptService services asynchronously

-• initTooltip(id, element, data) - allows initializing a tooltip with a given identifier (value required, must satisfy all HTML ID attribute constraints) on the provided element
+• initTooltip(id, element, data) - allows initializing a tooltip with the given identifier (required value, must meet all HTML ID attribute requirements) on the provided element

 • showTooltip(id) - shows the tooltip with the given id